ksbirada/ksbirada/README.md

 - 👯 I’m looking to collaborate on ...
 -->

 Hello, my name is Kalyani Biradar and I am a master's student at [Syracuse University](https://ecs.syracuse.edu/academics/electrical-engineering-and-computer-science) majoring in Computer Science.
-I am a Software Developer with three years of experience working as a Software Engineer at [Infosys Limited](https://www.infosys.com/) My technology stack involves Java/J2EE, Spring, Maven, Hibernate, MySQL, javascript, Backbone.js, and, HTML/CSS/Bootstrap.
+I am a Software Developer with three years of experience working as a Software Engineer at [Infosys Limited](https://www.infosys.com/) My technology stack involves Java, Python, C, Apex, MySQL, Javascript, ReactJS, Salesforce and HTML/CSS/Bootstrap.
 Besides programming, I have an immense interest in music.
 <!--
 - 🔭 I’m currently researching at the intersection of machine learning and databases with the [IDEA Lab](http://web.engr.oregonstate.edu/~termehca/)
 - 💬 Brainstorm with me over tech, algorithms, career, and music